Captain Henry Morgan and the Maracaibo Raid

 English Pirate: A Hired Privateer

 Captain Henry Morgan was a rogue Welsh privateer.
-Although privateers are generally hired by a government making it legal to cause destruction and chaos.
-This privateer had his own motives, which is why many argue that he was a pirate not a privateer.
-In Morgan's case he was hired by the English government allowing him to fight against the Spaniards on England's behalf.
+Although privateers are generally hired by a government, this privateer had his own motives, which is why many argue that should actually be considered a pirate.
+Morgan was hired during the 1600's by the English government which allowed him to fight against the Spaniards on England's behalf.
 They allowed him to keep anything he stole from Spain during his endeavors.
 His plunder was essentially his pay for a hard day's work.
-He was hired during the 1660's.
 During his battles he became infamous and those who heard his name wanted to join his ranks.

 Sir Henry Morgan